aradi/fypp/README.md

 FYPP -- Python powered Fortran preprocessor
 ===========================================

-FYPP is preprocessor for source files containing special directives.
+FYPP is a preprocessor for Fortran source files containing special directives.
 It is specifically tailored for the Fortran programming language, offering Fortran-friendly preprocessor directive syntax and features extending the capabilities of usual CPP-like preprocessors.
-It allows great flexibility in formulating preprocessor tasks by using Python for expression evaluation in preprocessor directives.
+It uses Python for evaluating expressions, allowing for great flexibility when formulating preprocessor tasks.

 Main features: